kodpe/mkup/README.md

 # mkup
-mkup - fast update or create a makefile (42 proof)
+mkup - fast update or create a makefile and cpp classes (42 proof)

 Automatically searches and updates source files.
 (C++)